Tips for traveling Vietnam

 Nadine & Binh Coffee

-Remember: The coffee is only authentic if you sit on stools that are way too small at tables that are way too small ;)
+Note: The coffee is only original if you’re sitting on stools that are way too small at tables that are way too small ;)

 Nature highlights for us were the north: Mountains, jungle, beautiful.
-Sa Pa is the Chamonix of VN: the city is ugly, but from there beautiful tours start.
+Sa Pa is the Chamonix of VN: the town is ugly, but from there, beautiful tours start.
 The Fansipan, the highest peak in VN, is considered the last peak of the Himalayas.
-There’s now a cable car up.
+There’s now a gondola going up.
 But it’s all quite crowded.
 We preferred the northeast: fewer tourists, more authentic.
 The place is called Ha Giang.
 Best visited by moped if you dare.
 If you want to hike there, Panhou Village is a great base camp (you can also get guides there).
 Ecolodge Panhou VillageThông Nguyên, Hoàng Su Phì District, Ha Giang, Vietnam+84 96 661 50 50

-Our area was the beach: Central Vietnam, with Đà Nẵng and Hội An. Đà Nẵng is Vietnamese, medium-sized city.
-Hội An is a UNESCO World Heritage Site, accordingly full of tourists.
-Besides the typical landmarks from the guidebook, our highlight was diving.
-You can try it even as a non-diver, kind of a trial dive.
+Our area was the beach: Central Vietnam, with Đà Nẵng and Hội An. Đà Nẵng is Vietnamese, a medium-sized city.
+Hội An is a UNESCO World Heritage site, accordingly full of tourists.
+Besides the typical landmarks from the travel guide, our highlight was diving.
+You can also do it as a non-diver, just to try it out.
 If diving, say you’re from Till - then the service will be nicer & cheaper.
-Every dive master reacts to the name 😀 Vietnam Scuba Diving
+Every Dive Master responds to the name 😀 Vietnam Scuba Diving

 Diving

 Further north by train, you reach Đồng Hới: in this area are the largest caves in the world.
-We have been there 4 times, visited different caves, some VERY adventurous.
+We were there 4 times, visited different caves, some VERY adventurous.
 Best guides and equipment: Oxalis

 10 days??
-Never enough for VN 😂 So, I’m sitting on the bus from Prague to Munich and now I feel like having Vietnamese food… Best regards, Till.
+Never enough for VN 😂 So, I’m sitting on the bus from Prague to Munich and now I crave Vietnamese food… Best regards, Till.